British Scooter Endurance Club

 To prepare a scooter and, with a team of riders, see how many laps you can complete in the endurance event.

-The riders and non-riding members of the team (if required by team) will be issued with wristbands and only people with wristbands will have access to certain areas of the pit lane track and the fuelling zone.
+The riders and pit crew members of the team (if required by team) will be issued with wristbands and only people with wristbands will have access to certain areas of the pit lane and the fuelling zone.

 Nobody under the age of 16 can be issued with a wristband.

-All riders will need to supply a copy of a full motorcycle road licence or a two-wheel road race licence the first time they enter a BSEC event.
+All riders will need to supply a copy of a full motorcycle road licence or a two-wheel road race licence to enter a BSEC event.

 Novices must wear a high viz orange vest for the duration of the event, the BSEC will supply these.
-All novices to wear the hi viz top for a minimum of two meetings, however riders are encouraged to wear them for longer.
+All novices to wear the hi viz top for a minimum of two meetings, however riders are encouraged to wear them for longer if they want to.

 Scooter and Classes